Arcia’s HR gives Brewers 5-4 win, stopping Twins streak at 6

+MINNEAPOLIS (AP) — The Minnesota Twins have built the best record in the major leagues, fueled by a massive power surge.

+Their six-game winning streak was stopped, fittingly, by the Milwaukee Brewers with a big swing from Orlando Arcia.
-MINNEAPOLIS (AP) — Orlando Arcia drove in three runs, including a go-ahead homer in the eighth inning that powered the Milwaukee Brewers past Minnesota 5-4 on Monday night to stop the major league-leading Twins’ six-game winning streak.

-Josh Hader struck out Miguel Sano on three pitches with two runners on, notching his 13th save after a two-inning appearance.
+Arcia drove in three runs, including a go-ahead homer in the eighth inning , before Josh Hader struck out Miguel Sanó on three pitches with two runners aboard Monday night to preserve a 5-4 victory for the Brewers.

+“I was just trying to find a way to get the runner over, and thankfully I was able to get my hands through and get good contact on the ball,” Arcia said through a translator.

 The Twins, who fell to 19-7 in May, had a one-run decision for the first time in 11 games.
 They outscored their opponents 53-16 during their six-game streak.